Mark Hollis (album)

-Mark Hollis is the only solo album by the former Talk Talk frontman Mark Hollis.
-It was released on Polydor Records on 26 January 1998, then reissued on Pond Life on 13 March 2000.
+Mark Hollis is the only solo album by English musician Mark Hollis, after the breakup of his earlier group Talk Talk.
+The album was released on Polydor Records on 26 January 1998, and reissued on Pond Life on 13 March 2000.
 In 2003, the album was released in LP format on Universal Records.

-Its sound is noted for being extremely sparse and minimal; AllMusic called it "quite possibly the most quiet and intimate record ever made".
+The album is noted for its emphasis on acoustic instrumentation (a departure from Hollis's more electronic work with Talk Talk), and for being extremely sparse and minimal; AllMusic called it "quite possibly the most quiet and intimate record ever made".
 Hollis found inspiration not in the popular music of the day, but rather in 20th-century classical music and jazz from the late fifties and sixties.

 The album did not mark a return for Hollis to the music industry or live performance; he stated at the time of the album's release that "There won't be any gig, not even at home in the living room.
 This material isn't suited to play live."

 Recording

 The album was recorded as part of a two-album contract with Polydor, along with Talk Talk's 1991 Laughing Stock.
 At one point, the record was to be titled Mountains of the Moon and released under the Talk Talk name, but eventually it was decided it should be a self-titled solo project (early promotional CD-Rs and cassettes of the album contain the original details, with the CD-R retaining the attribution to Talk Talk).
 Recording and mixing the album was a slow and methodical process: the multitracks for each song were recorded on analog tape with a pair of Neumann M49 microphones, then digitally composited and overdubbed with a ProDigi X-850 tape recorder before being mixed back onto analog tape.
 Engineer Phill Brown, who also recorded Laughing Stock, stated that, compared to the final Talk Talk album, which he considered "one of [his] best projects" but "dark and claustrophobic", he found the solo release "the opposite…- open, restful and at times fantastically beautiful".

 On 11 October 2011, Ba Da Bing Records released Mark Hollis on vinyl, marking the first time the album was issued on vinyl in the US.
 A reissue of the album was released on 18 October 2019 through UMC/Polydor.